 Most brands have been veering towards narrow, sleek, soccer cleats that wrap around the feet.
 Some of them loosen up as they are broken in.
 Others don’t stretch or loosen too much.

 Ensure that you pick the right size to prevent cramping and blisters.
+You can read more in my article on how to properly size your soccer cleats.

 If you have wide feet, you might want to consider looking for cleats that are designed for wider feet.